-The purpose of this category is to help 4-Her's identify and collect range plants.
+The purpose of this category is to help 4-H'ers identify and collect range plants.
 In addition, participants will learn the basics of range management, and Nebraska's range.
-Through the creation of range boards 4-H'ers will become more proficient in knowledge of Nebraska's range.
+Through the creation of range boards, 4-H'ers will become more proficient in knowledge of Nebraska's range.

-- 1. Each exhibit must be properly identified with Unit and Class. - 2.
-All plant displays, and display covers must be the result of the current year's work. - 3.
-Plant identification and lists of appropriate plants in each category (grasses, forbs, shrubs, and grass-like plants) can be found in the Range Judging Handbook and Contest Guide (EC 150, Revised July 2016), Common Grasses of Nebraska (EC 170), and Common Forbs and Shrubs of Nebraska (EC 118).
+- Each exhibit must be properly identified with Unit and Class. - All plant displays and display covers must be the result of the current year's work. - Plant identification and lists of appropriate plants in each category (grasses, forbs, shrubs, and grass-like plants) can be found in the Range Judging Handbook and Contest Guide (EC150, Revised July 2016), Common Grasses of Nebraska (EC 170), and Common Forbs and Shrubs of Nebraska (EC118). - The purpose of these exhibits is to demonstrate to the public the benefits from the study and application of crop, weed, range and soil sciences to solving problems in management, conservation, sustainability and environmental protection.
+For guidelines on specific projects, refer to appropriate project manuals. - Individuals in the Reading the Range Unit 1 project may exhibit in Classes 1-8 and 10.
+Individuals in the Using Nebraska Range Unit 2 project may exhibit in Classes 1-10.